Mitt Romney Offers Ideas And 'No Apology'

 HANSEN: But doesn't that plan, President Obama's plan, almost mirror the one you oversaw as governor back in 2006?

-Mr. ROMNEY: Well, I just described all the ways it doesn't.
+M: Well, I just described all the ways it doesn't.
 His raises taxes; mine didn't.
 His cuts Medicare; mine didn't.
 His is done at a federal level; mine is done at a state-by-state level.
 So, in those three elements alone, it's a dramatically different plan.
-The idea that we're going to add another entitlement in a nation that's overwhelmed right now with entitlement liability -we didn't do that in Massachusetts.
+The idea that we're going to add another entitlement in a nation that's overwhelmed right now with entitlement liability - we didn't do that in Massachusetts.

 HANSEN: In as much as any group needs a leader, who do you think is leading the GOP right now?